RickofManc/the-coffee-collective/README.md

 <br />

-Upon completion of the transaction, users are automatically navigated to the checkout success page (below) which provides a confirmaiton of the items purchased, with the added comfort of the confirmation being emailed to the address provided.
+Upon completion of the transaction, users are automatically navigated to the checkout success page (below) which provides a confirmation of the items purchased, with the added comfort of the confirmation being emailed to the address provided.

 <p align="center">
     <img src="readme-images/the_coffee_collective_checkout_success.png" />